edelgrace/blog/content/post/2014-03-06-the-monday-after-is-always-the-worst.md

   * **Tatsuki Machida**
     I will admit, I only watched his exhibtion.
 But it was one of my favourite skates from Sochi purely because it was pretty amazing.
 He skated along to Queen's "Don't Stop Me Now" and it was awesome and lighthearted.
 Not to mention, there was a sweet air guitar bit in it too.
   * **Javier Fernandez**
-    I'm so sorry, Javi, but I only watched your exhibition as well&#8230; And to be honest&#8230; It was super hilarious.
+    I'm so sorry, Javi, but I only watched your exhibition as well...
+And to be honest...
+It was super hilarious.
 It featured a medley of songs with bits where he recorded himself in an imaginary role of a gym trainer.
 It was full of personality and just made me giggle and smile throughout the whole thing.
 I mean, come on, how can you not love a hot Spanish skater skating to himself saying things like "A body like this just doesn't happen"?

 I didn't restrict myself to just male skaters, contrary to popular belief.
 I watched the ladies in it's entiriety.
 It was an emotional rollercoaster.